Sid Grauman: Los Angeles

-By 1918, the first of the three Grauman Los Angeles movie palaces was open for business: the Million Dollar Theatre.
+By 1918, the first of three Grauman movie palaces in downtown Los Angeles was open for business: the Million Dollar Theatre.
+The others, Grauman's Rialto and Grauman's Metropolitan Theater, opened in 1919 and 1923, respectively.
 In 1921 in Los Angeles, David Grauman died suddenly, never able to see the completion of the Egyptian Theatre which opened the year after his death.
-Now working on his own, Sid Grauman began the building of his last theater, the Chinese Theatre in 1926.
+Now working on his own, Sid Grauman began building his last theater, the Chinese Theatre in 1926.
 It was opened for a premiere on May 18, 1927.
 There was a crush of onlookers eager to have a glimpse of both the stars attending and the splendor of the building.
 Many of the fittings were imported from China and Chinese artisans were brought in to create works of sculpture which were originally located in the theater's forecourt and are now housed inside the theater.

 The forecourt still contains the celebrity hand and footprints in cement.
 The tradition began by accident, while the finishing touches were being put on the Chinese Theatre.
 Two versions of the story have been published; one has Mary Pickford as the actress who stepped in the wet cement on her way to see Sid Grauman's new building, and the other credits Norma Talmadge with the misstep.
 Grauman decided it was a wonderful way to have a permanent record of the stars, and began inviting selected film personalities to put their hand and footprints in concrete.
 Grauman himself made the choices; the tradition continued after his death using a secret system for choosing celebrities.

 Grauman was not the sole owner of the Chinese Theatre, even though it bears his name.
 His business partners in the venture were Mary Pickford, Douglas Fairbanks and Howard Schenck.
 Two years after its opening, he sold his share of the theater to Fox West Coast Theatres, but remained its Managing Director for the rest of his life.
 Over four million people visit the Chinese Theatre yearly.

 In addition to his theater, and Hollywood energies, Sid Grauman built the Hollywood Roller Bowl which led to the 'discovery' of Gloria Nord, who would become one of the most important people in roller skating's history.

 Grauman's non-entertainment ventures turned out as badly as his father's.
 He formed the Black Hills Exploration Corporation in a gold mining effort near Deadwood, South Dakota.
 Grauman had convinced others such as entertainer Al Jolson and many movie company executives to join him in investing in the company.
-The company was not successful and Grauman advised everyone to get out of the investment.
+The company was not successful, and Grauman advised everyone to get out of the investment.